finopsfuntimes/ProjectOpsEmpFinDims/README.md

 ## Dynamics 365 Project Operations - Employee financial dimensions (example solution)

 *This is an example customisation for [Dynamics 365 Project Operations](https://dynamics.microsoft.com/en-us/project-operations/overview/).
 The solution is provided 'as-is' with no warranty and is not supported by Microsoft.
-It can be used as a guide to build out a custom solution for a customer implementation, to be managed/maintained by the customer or by the implementing partner.
-Check out the CE and FinOps branches in this repo to browse the code/artefacts.*
+It can be used as a guide to build out a custom solution for a customer implementation, to be managed/maintained by the customer or by the implementing partner.*

+*Browse the CE_Solution and FinOps_Solution folders in this repo for source code, follow the walkthrough below to build step by step or download the latest release to get the Power Apps solution file and the F&O axpp solution file, which can be imported into your own dev environments for testing out.*

 **NOTE** - THIS IS WORK IN PROGRESS (28.11.2020)

+## Walkthrough

 Here we will talk about a solution for a feature gap that many customers will face in Dynamics 365 Project Operations [integrated deployment mode](https://docs.microsoft.com/en-us/dynamics365/project-operations/environment/project-operations-integrated-deployment-overview) (as per November 2020 release,) but this is also a useful example of how to implement a customisation that spans the D365 Customer Engagement and Finance & Operations platforms, using [DualWrite integration](https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-overview).
 Let's get into it!